 As a sacred role and not simply a gender identity or category of sexual orientation, metagender is a phenomenon that needs recognition not simply through self-identification, but through confirmation from one’s Deities and other divine beings with Whom one interacts and with Whom one has relationships.
 If a sympathy with the identity is experienced by an individual, seeking out one’s Deities and asking for confirmation of this identity should be a logical next step in the process; and, one should be willing and able and prepared for the response that one is not this identity, especially if a given Deity or divine being does not recognize it.
-One need not be a metagender person to serve in a spiritual capacity for a Deity or divine being, or on behalf of a community, and also be gender-diverse; there are any number of genderqueer and other gender-diverse individuals who have done and will continue to do admirable service for their Deities and communities that are not metagender.
+One need not be a metagender person to serve in a spiritual capacity for a Deity or divine being, or on behalf of a community, and also be gender-diverse; there are any number of genderqueer, non-binary, and other gender-diverse individuals who have done and will continue to do admirable service for their Deities and communities that are not metagender.
 Metagender lineages within different traditions of modern polytheism, no doubt, will develop over time, and a variety of Deities and other divine beings will become involved in these differing iterations of gender-diverse divine service and devotion in the future and as modern polytheist traditions continue to develop and evolve.

-To reiterate and summarize: metagender is a new (though near-two-decades old) distinction of a discrete gender identity within non-indigenous European-derived cultures, attempting to base itself on non-culturally appropriative models of engagement and influence, which has an “other” quality existing beyond the confines of whatever gender system in which it might find itself, with a variety of possible performances and enactments and embodiments inherent in its identity, existing as a specific iteration within the wider category of genderqueer identities, entailing implications for a broad range of exercises of sexual orientation based upon an individual metagender person’s preferences and what is agreed upon with those of other genders or sexual orientations, and which has a specific spiritual dimension to its existence which enables those who express this identity to act as a diverse range of intermediaries between the human and divine worlds in a variety of capacities.
+To reiterate and summarize: metagender is a new (though more-than-two-decades old) distinction of a discrete gender identity within non-indigenous European-derived cultures, attempting to base itself on non-culturally appropriative models of engagement and influence, which has an “other” quality existing beyond the confines of whatever gender system in which it might find itself, with a variety of possible performances and enactments and embodiments inherent in its identity, existing as a specific iteration within the wider category of genderqueer identities, entailing implications for a broad range of exercises of sexual orientation based upon an individual metagender person’s preferences and what is agreed upon with those of other genders or sexual orientations, and which has a specific spiritual dimension to its existence which enables those who express this identity to act as a diverse range of intermediaries between the human and divine worlds in a variety of capacities.
 The Deities with Whom any given metagender person might have relationships will vary based on individual experience and predilection, and may include (but are not limited to) Paneros of the Tetrad++ as well as other members of the Tetrad++ group, but no matter which Deities may be involved, a recognition on the part of the Deities concerned that an individual has this identity in relation to their service to the Deities concerned is a prerequisite to it.

-We are metagenders, and though we are currently few, we are most definitely here, we most certainly exist, we have a discrete role in our respective communities and an emergent one in our wider societies, and specific imbalances of our societies to help address within our work, in service to our Deities and to our communities.
-We–as well as other gender-diverse identities–are not a symptom of a world-gone-wrong and all of its problems in relation to gender, we are an antidote to that world-gone-wrong, existing in greater numbers and with greater visibility now in order to redress the imbalance that our exclusion and destruction has cost human civilizations in the past few centuries and millennia.
+We are metagenders, and though we are currently few, we are most definitely here, we most certainly exist, we have a discrete role in our respective communities and an emergent one in our wider societies, and specific imbalances of our societies to help address and redress within our work, in service to our Deities and to our communities.
+We–as well as other gender-diverse identities–are not a symptom of a world-gone-wrong and all of its problems in relation to gender, we are an antidote to that world-gone-wrong, existing in greater numbers and with greater visibility now in order to correct the imbalance that our exclusion and destruction has cost human civilizations in the past few centuries and millennia.
 We will no longer be ignored, and we are no longer asking for permission to exist or be recognized by others; we will no longer be silenced, and will speak out freely and proudly now and into the future.
 With our Deities above and below, before and behind, and on every side of us, and Ancestors of generations beyond generations supporting us, we now march forward to do our work in the world, whether the world wants us or feels we are needed or not, undaunted by what challenges may face us.
 We as metagenders can do nothing other.